Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 04 : Merge Intervals.md

 Explanation: Maximum CPU load will be 8 as all jobs overlap during the time interval [3,4].
 ````

-The problem follows the <b>Merge Intervals</b> pattern and can easily be converted to <b>[Minimum Meeting Rooms](#🌟-minimum-meeting-rooms-hard)</b>.
+The problem follows the [Merge Intervals pattern](#pattern-4--merge-intervals) and can easily be converted to <b>[Minimum Meeting Rooms](#🌟-minimum-meeting-rooms-hard)</b>.
 Similar to [Minimum Meeting Rooms](#🌟-minimum-meeting-rooms-hard) where we were trying to find the maximum number of meetings happening at any time, for  <b>Maximum CPU Load</b> we need to find the maximum number of `jobs` running at any time.
 We will need to keep a running count of the maximum  <b>CPU Load</b> at any time to find the overall maximum load.

 ````js
 function findMaxCPULoad(jobs) {